 If you are sick and tired of mowing your lawn, perhaps you need a different type of turf.
-Bella bluegrass is a dwarf vegetative grass that spreads and fills in nicely with a slow vertical growth pattern.
+Bella bluegrass is a dwarf vegetative grass that spreads and fills in nicely with a slow, vertical growth pattern.
 This means less mowing but great year-round coverage.
-Bella turf grass performs great in both warm and cool climates, and thrives in almost any type of soil.
-The versatile grass is not propagated by Bella no mow grass seed, but by plugs or sod.
+Bella turf grass performs great in both warm and cool climates and thrives in almost any type of soil.
+The versatile grass is not propagated by Bella grass seed, but by plugs or sod.
 It spreads by rhizomes, not by seeds, which makes it a quickly established lawn in no time.

 What is Bella Bluegrass?

-Bella turf grass was developed as a no mow grass but also as a hardy, adaptable turf species.
-The grass can tolerate low or high light, drought, is disease resistant and can thrive in high heat.
+Bella turf grass was developed as a no-mow grass but also as a hardy, adaptable turf species.
+The grass can tolerate low or high light and drought, is disease-resistant, and can thrive in high heat.
 It grows well in full sun or up to 80 percent shade.
 Many grasses are only useful in either warm or cool climates, but Bella grass performs well in both.
 The wide leaf blades are an attractive blue-green color that stays deep even in summer’s high light conditions or fall’s cooler, cloudy weather.

 Establishing a Bella Lawn

 There is no such thing as Bella no mow grass seed in the nursery trade.
 This is because Bella is started vegetatively and spreads by rhizomes.
-Purchase plugs in trays and plant them 6 to 18 inches apart, depending upon how quickly you wish the lawn to establish.
-Plugs placed 18 inches apart can be fully covered in up to 4 months.
+Purchase plugs in trays and plant them 6 to 18 inches (15-46 cm.) apart, depending upon how quickly you wish the lawn to establish.
+Plugs placed 18 inches (46 cm.) apart can be fully covered in up to four months.
 Closer planting will result in a quicker lawn.

 Bella turf grass is easy to maintain and has few disease or pest issues.
 You can definitely bet on mowing at least half as much as a standard grass because of this dwarf grass’s slow vertical growth.
-Wait to mow for the first time 3 to 6 weeks after installation.
-The grass plugs should be filled in and the plants 2 inches tall.
+Wait to mow for the first time three to six weeks after installation.
+The grass plugs should be filled in and the plants 2 inches (5 cm.) tall.
 Set the mower high the first few times you mow.